-I am from Peru, so I get to be mad at this cultural caucaciousness and deafness of tone.
+I am from Peru, OK, so I absolutely get to be mad at this cultural caucaciousness and deafness of tone.

 This week, Fox aired the latest episode of BH90210, its limited meta-heightened reboot of Beverly Hills, 90210, an ep that was so preposterous.
 On this Aug.
 21 installment, meta Tori Spelling travels to “Peru,” as the IRL actress put it when she teased the show on Instagram, in order to find meta Shannen Doherty, the historical and meta-fictional perennial hold-out for any sort of reunion.
 See for yourself (this is the only official clip I could find of the episode in question to show, not simply tell):

 Winks and nods to the storied and yellow-pressed history of the OG cast (their friendships, and, to the relish of some, their bad blood) are piecemeal on this take on the reboot genre.
 It’s all.
 So.
 Meta!
 And in on the joke.